-And then I realized that there are certain traits which are shared by both these communities and that’s not just due to some co-incidence but because of things deeper than that.
+And then I realized that there are certain traits that are shared by both these communities and that’s not just due to some coincidence but because of things deeper than that.

 So let me list out a few things which are common to both Bengalis and Malayalis and you can figure out if they are true or not!

 #1.
 Their Loyalty towards Communism/Left

 There’s absolutely no doubt in the fact that popularly there are two states in India with a profound affiliation towards Leftist politics or let’s just say communism.
 Both Bengal and Kerala share a very similar political ideology and both have always favoured communism over any other.